fecty/Zurain-Portfolio-Website/README.md

-index.html         # Main HTML file for the website styles.css         # Main stylesheet of index.html for layout and design base-styles.css    # Base stylesheet for all html files assets/            # Folder for images, icons, and other assets pages/             # Directory containing html files of other pages README.md          # Project documentation
+index.html         # Main HTML file for the website styles.css         # Main stylesheet of index.html for layout and design base-styles.css    # Base stylesheet for all html files base-styles.js.    # Base script for all html files assets/            # Folder for images, icons, and other assets pages/             # Directory containing html files of other pages README.md          # Project documentation